What’s Next for Data?

 Traditional Processes Will Stop Being Relevant

-Today, for many organisations, there’s a fairly linear process when it comes to using data.
+Today, for many organizations, there’s a fairly linear process when it comes to using data.
 The information is gathered across digital platforms, sensors, and machines, analysts review the data and create reports, and leaders make decisions based on those reports.
 As our data capabilities grow, this process is going to become more automated.

 We see a future with fewer analysts, but more analysis.
 There will likely be expansive data ecosystems where decisions are automated based on information that’s gathered not just from one source, but from various external data collection points.